Friday, March 23, 2018

 Claire Elizabeth Barratt (aka Cilla Vee) is an inter-disciplinary artist with a performing arts background.
 She is the director of Cilla Vee Life Arts – an arts organization with a focus on cross-media collaboration.
 Her work utilizes artistic disciplines of dance, music, text, media, visual and installation art.

 Claire has presented her work in venues as diverse as Jacob’s Pillow, the New York Botanical Gardens, Black Mountain College Museum + Art Center and Art Basel Miami.
-She has performed and taught throughout the USA, Canada, Europe, Japan and Pakistan.
+She has performed and taught throughout the USA, Canada, Europe, Japan and the Middle East.

 Claire received her professional training in London at The Laban Centre For Movement and Dance and at the London Studio Centre For Performing Arts.
 Her pre-professional training includes the Royal Academy of Dance and the Royal Schools of Music examinations.
 She also served an apprenticeship with the Isadora Duncan Dance Foundation in New York and holds an MFA in Creative Practice from the Transart Institute of Creative Research with Plymouth University, UK.